03 Configuration Management Guide with klein-config

 logger = logging.getLogger(__name__)

-After setting up the environment variables, you can import these variables or instances anywhere in your Python code.
-This approach avoids hardcoding or duplicating code, making your project more readable and maintainable.
+After setting up environment variables, you can import these variables or instances anywhere in your Python code.
+This approach avoids hardcoding or duplicating code, enhancing readability and maintainability.

 .